 - FOR EACH STUDENT: Rocket's Sense of Safety Activity Book & Certificate of Completion - FOR EACH TEACHER: A Banner for the Classroom - 5 GRAND PRIZE WINNERS: A \$500 voucher for Field Trip Bus or Playground Equipment

 HOW TO PARTICIPATE

-1. Watch the Rocket Rules Sense of Safety Video 2.
-Complete the fun and easy activities
+1. Watch the Rocket Rules Sense of Safety Video

-Challenge closes May 31st, 2020 | All Prizes and Awards announced June 2020
+Challenge closes May 1st, 2020 | All Prizes and Awards Announced May 2020

 Sign up TODAY at Rocketrules.org - It's FREE!